This is the first story I actually published on this web site.

 Walking away, she called it back to mind: the third time she and her mom had gone to one of his book signings, before his writing started to go noticeably downhill.
 Long before he really hit it big.

-Back then, Richard Castle's fans were still a mellow crowd, drawn by a smart mystery and clever turn of phrase.
+Richard Castle's fans were still a mellow crowd, drawn by a smart mystery and clever turn of phrase.
 Katie and Johanna Beckett arrived at the book store two hours early and waited outside behind stanchions, in a line only twenty-deep.
 When the shop doors opened at ten, she charged in and bought the book, then brought it out to her mom.
 They traded off reading the first chapter.
 They knew better than to read it aloud, because Castle could get either steamily or violently graphic, and this was no exception.
 It started with a bang and ended with another bang.
 So far, so good.
-They drank lattes and shared some home-baked cookies with the other fans in line.
+As was their mother-daughter tradition from many book signings over Katie's seventeen years, they drank lattes and shared some home-baked cookies with the other fans in line.
 An hour passed.

 Katie was, as usual, restless.
 "Anyone mind if I go in and browse again?"